auth0/Lock.swift/README.md

 `A0TouchIDLockViewController` authenticates without using a password with TouchID.
 In order to be able to authenticate the user, your application must have a Database connection enabled.

 First instantiate `A0TouchIDLockViewController` and register the authentication callback that will receive the authenticated user's credentials.
-Finally present it as a modal view controller:
+Finally present it as a modal view controller embedded in a UINavigationController:
 ```objc
 A0TouchIDLockViewController *controller = [[A0LockViewController alloc] init];
 controller.onAuthenticationBlock = ^(A0UserProfile *profile, A0Token *token) {